Anne Hegerty: Charity work

 In 2018, she joined 26 other celebrities at Metropolis Studios to record an original Christmas song called "Rock With Rudolph", written and produced by Grahame and Jack Corbyn.
 The song was in aid of Great Ormond Street Hospital.
 It was released digitally through independent record label Saga Entertainment in November 2018 under the artist name the Celebs.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.

 In 2020, amid the COVID-19 pandemic, Hegerty rejoined the Celebs, which now included Frank Bruno and X Factor winner Sam Bailey, to raise money for the Alzheimer's Society and Action for Children.
 They recorded a new rendition of "Merry Christmas Everyone" by Shakin' Stevens and it was released digitally on 11 December 2020 by Saga Entertainment.
 The music video debuted on Good Morning Britain the day before the song's release.

 In 2021, Hegerty rejoined the Celebs to record a cover of the Beatles classic "Let It Be", a song produced by Grahame and Jack Corbyn assisted by Stephen Large.
 The song was recorded at Metropolis Studios, in support of Mind, and released on 3 December 2021 by Saga Entertainment.
 Hegerty was part of a choir of celebrities including Georgia Hirst, Ivan Kaye and Eunice Olumide who were backing EastEnders star Shona McGarty.

+In September 2022, Hegerty rejoined The Celebs alongside Faye Barker and Jo O'Meara to raise money for Great Ormond Street Hospital, with a rendition of Michael Jackson's song "Thriller", marking the 40th anniversary of the album.

 Personal life

 Hegerty lives in Manchester.
-She has Asperger syndrome, which was not diagnosed until 2003 when she was 45.
+She is a practising Catholic.
+She was diagnosed with Asperger syndrome when she was in her 40s.

-In 2022 she featured on the ITV programme DNA Journey, when it was revealed that she is of Scottish descent, and is both a descendant of Robert the Bruce and a distant relative of Elizabeth II.
+In 2022, she featured on the ITV programme DNA Journey, when it was revealed that she is of Irish and Scottish descent, and is both a descendant of Robert the Bruce and a distant relative of Elizabeth II.